Nadrieril/typing-rust-patterns/README.md

 depth, we eventually get a list of abstract predicates on which the stepping function succeeds, and which fully describes the behavior of the current ruleset.

+We also use this property to speed up comparisons between rulesets: given an abstract predicate, we can make progress on it before needing to split into sub-cases.
+This means for example that we can prune type errors early.

 [overhaul_rfc]: https://hackmd.io/eJdp4f0iQASg5BEPVkCD8g
 [typing_rules]: https://hackmd.io/aL5FRz-QTc6K0qtUzPoU9A?view=#Typing-rules
 [ergo2024]: https://github.com/rust-lang/rfcs/pull/3627